RichardErkhov/photocompression/README.md

 #TODO learn to write normal descriptions.
 #TODO count files in archive and output their name.
 #TODO view files without extracting archive
+#TODO clean the code
+#TODO compile it for windows